MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/ns-storport-_port_configuration_information.md

 ### -field SrbType

 Type of SRBs to be sent to the miniport driver.
+Available starting in Windows 8.
 This is set to one of the following values:

 | Value | Meaning |
 | ----- | ------- |